mmiermans/solver2048/README.md

 If you like to use the command line, then `cd solver2048/Solver2048`.
 Simply run `make` or `make release` to generate an executable.
 The latter generates an executable with a better performance, while the former is more suitable for debugging purposes.
 Start the game engine with `./Solver2048`.

 If your preference is to use Eclipse, then open Eclipse and import the project from `solver2048/Solver2048`.
-There are two targets: `Debug` and `Release`.
+There are two possible Build Configurations: `Debug` and `Release`.
 The former can be debugged more easily and the latter is optimized for performance.
-You can select the Build configuration as follows:
+You can select the Build Configuration as follows:

 <img src="https://raw.githubusercontent.com/mmiermans/solver2048/master/doc/eclipse_build_configurations_dialog.png" alt="Eclipse Build configuration" width="400px"/>